moliver28/research-handbook/content/handbook/marketing/readmes/michael-friedrich.md

 ### Weaknesses

-- **I'm passionate about my work.** Sometimes, I push for my opinion as the best path forward, even though I am not the DRI (Directly Responsible Individual).
+- **I'm passionate about my work, and somtimes push my opinion.** When I think that my solution has the most impact for the business, I push for it, even though I am not the DRI (Directly Responsible Individual).
 I can also be [direct](https://handbook.gitlab.com/handbook/values/#directness), which can come across as overbearing at times.
 I am working on being more mindful of this and balancing my passion with consideration for others' perspectives.
 - **I say yes too often.** I'm constantly challenged with many requests and my own ideas, and I sometimes overload myself with tasks and need to reprioritize.
 The printed [Eisenhower Matrix](https://slab.com/blog/eisenhower-matrix/) on my desk helps me `do, schedule, delegate, or delete` tasks.
 I might forget about requests that are not tracked in an issue with a due date and a to-do assignment (Google Docs, Slack, Email).
 Please be proactive and create [Developer Advocacy requests](https://handbook.gitlab.com/handbook/marketing/developer-relations/developer-advocacy/#want-to-work-with-the-team) and assign them to me.
-- **My native language is German, not English.** I have a vocabulary weakness for day-to-day items (e.g., kitchen and food).
+- **My native language is German, not English, sometimes leading to misunderstandings.** I have a vocabulary weakness for day-to-day items (e.g., kitchen and food).
 I'm learning through coffee chats, social conversations, and using Grammarly to improve my English.
 When I share a tip to `make you more efficient`, it does not mean that you are not efficient.
-Instead, I am always looking for ways to help others benefit from my discovered efficiency tips.
+Instead, I am always looking for ways to help others benefit from my discovered efficiency tips, and need to word it differently.
-- **I'm not good at email.** If I should follow up on an external email conversation, you might have to remind me to do so.
+- **I'm not good at email communication.** If I should follow up on an external email conversation, you might have to remind me to do so, or create a tracking issue.
 - **I occasionally fall into old habits and aim for perfection and completeness.** Minimal viable changes, boring solutions, and [iteration](https://handbook.gitlab.com/handbook/values/#iteration) are challenging sometimes.
 If you see me writing a long tutorial blog post or a capture-everything issue, please jump in and remind me to break down the tasks.